micahpaul/micahpaul.github.io/equip/notes/week-1.md

 Well, that's a bit overwhelming.
 Probably need to break it down more than that.

 **Poem: What did the author intend it to mean?
 How does s/he try to accomplish that?**
-* Form (How is the poem put together?
+* Form: How is the poem put together?
 How does it look?
-How does it sound?)
+How does it sound?
-* Content (What is being discussed?
+* Content: What is being discussed?
 Is it telling a story?
-What are the themes?)
+What are the themes?
-* Voice (Who's talking?
+* Voice: Who's talking?
 How do they talk?
-Is their language simple, fancy, somewhere in between?)
+Is their language simple?
+Fancy?
+Somewhere in between?

 That's better, I guess, but these are still pretty big questions.
 Let's break them down some more:
 **Poem: What did the author intend it to mean?
 How does s/he try to accomplish that?**
-* Form (How is the poem put together?
+* Form: How is the poem put together?
 How does it look?
-How does it sound?)
+How does it sound?
-  - Rhyme (Does the poem rhyme?
+  - Rhyme: Does the poem rhyme?
 Which lines rhyme with others?
-How does the rhyme contribute to the feeling or meaning that the poem conveys?)
+How does the rhyme contribute to the feeling or meaning that the poem conveys?
-  - Rhythm (Which syllables are stressed in each line?
-Is there a pattern that repeats?)
+  - Rhythm: Which syllables are stressed in each line?
+Is there a pattern that repeats?
+How does the rhythm drive or inform the poem's meaning?
-  - Layout (How is the poem laid out on the page?
-Is anything about it surprising?)
+  - Layout: How is the poem laid out on the page?
+Is anything about it surprising?
-  - Structure (How many stanzas \[verses] are there?
-How are they arranged?)
+  - Structure: How many stanzas (verses) are there?
+How are they arranged?
+How does the structure contribute to the overall feeling of the poem?
-* Content (What is being discussed?
+* Content: What is being discussed?
 Is it telling a story?
-What are the themes?)
+What are the themes?
-  - Plot (Is there a story?
+  - Plot: Is there a story?
 What's the beginning?
 Middle?
-End?)
+End?
+What makes the reader care about it?
-  - Conflict (Is there any sort of conflict in the poem?
+  - Conflict: Is there any sort of conflict in the poem?
 Is it man vs. man, man vs. nature, man vs. himself, man vs. God?
-Something else?)
+Something else?
+What does this conflict suggest about the poet and about the reader?
-  - Theme (What are the big-picture things discussed in the poem?
-How do they relate to the story and other elements?)
+  - Theme: What are the big-picture things discussed in the poem?
+How do they relate to the story and other elements?
-* Voice (Who's talking?
+* Voice: Who's talking?
 How do they talk?
-Is their language simple, fancy, somewhere in between?)
+Is their language simple, fancy, somewhere in between?
-  - Perspective (Is the point of view limited?
+  - Perspective: Is the point of view limited?
 Or does the speaker seem to know everything?
-Do her limitations affect what we, as readers, know?)
+Do her limitations affect what we, as readers, know?
+Why does the poet choose this perspective?
-  - Diction (What words are chosen by the narrator?
+  - Diction: What words are chosen by the narrator?
 By other characters in the poem?
-What do they tell us about who these people are and how they see the world?)
+What do they tell us about who these people are and how they see the world?
+What do they suggest about the poet's intent?
-  - Tone (Is this a serious poem?
+  - Tone: Is this a serious poem?
 Humorous?
 Tragic?
 Ironic?
-How does the author intend for it to be read?)
+Silly?
+Why might the poet have chosen this tone?

 OK, now we're getting into smaller, more manageable questions.
 Let's give this a shot.